justinoboyle/BeautifulDiscord/README.md

 Because this is a fork, most of the code (and the usage section) was written by [leovoel](https://github.com/leovoel), so go show him some love.

+## Disclaimer

+I am not responsible for anything stupid you do with this.
+Use common sense.

 ## Usage

 Just invoke the script when installed.
 If you don't pass the `--css` and `--js` flags, the resources